 Why Choose a Specialist?

-As a rare and complex cancer, mesothelioma can only be treated by a specialist as opposed to a general oncologist.
+As a rare and complex cancer, mesothelioma can best be treated by a specialist as opposed to a general oncologist.
 Pleural specialists are thoracic surgeons with specialized oncological experience who know how to properly diagnose and treat the disease.

 Mesothelioma specialists all over the country are accepting new patients and can place you on a personalized treatment plan as soon as possible.